yessycrown/t4ds/_posts/2023-04-13-intro-to-topology.md

 Knot theory is fun!
 If we can unknot ourselves and are one connected component, then we have formed **the unknot**, or the most basic/fundamental of all knots.
-If we created two cycles (each unknotted or not), then we have formed a link.
+If we created two cycles (each an unknot or not), then we have formed a link.

 [![unknotting](https://img.youtube.com/vi/UmF0-Tz1oWc/hqdefault.jpg)](https://www.youtube.com/watch?v=UmF0-Tz1oWc)